 When to Plant Seeds

-The growing season for tomato is summer that you can count from the last spring frost date to the first fall frost date in your area.
+The growing season for tomatoes is summer that you can count from the last spring frost date to the first fall frost date in your area.
 Collect a planting calendar available in the gardening website to know the planting and growing time.

 Starting Seeds Indoors